victornguyen1003/regularized-MAR-and-LSTM-in-forecasting-IVS/README.md

 ## Results and Performance
 * **Random Walk:** VAR(15) showed the worst performance due to overfitting, which suggests IV is a martingale
 * **Short-Term vs. Long-Term:** MAR(1) slightly outperformed VAR(1) for 1-day and 5-day horizons, but experienced exponentially exploding MSFE on longer horizons.
 * **Penalty Trade-offs:** Regularized MAR (LASSO) with smaller penalties improved short-term forecasts but failed to avoid long-term explosion.
-Conversely, larger penalties successfully shrank the spectral radius to mitigate long-term explosion, but caused underfitting in the short term[cite: 1, 2].
+Conversely, larger penalties successfully shrank the spectral radius to mitigate long-term explosion, but caused underfitting in the short term.
 * **Best Overall Model:** Residual LSTM achieved similar short-term results to the lightly penalized MAR LASSO but remained significantly more stable across extended multi-day horizons.

 ## References